awsdocs/amazon-appstream2-developer-guide/doc_source/tutorial-image-builder.md

 In this step, you connect an image builder and install your applications on the image builder\.

 **Important**
 To complete this step, you must log into the image builder with the local **Administrator** account or a domain user account that has local administrator permissions\.
+Do not rename or delete the local built\-in **Administrator** account\.
+If you rename or delete this account, the image creation will fail\.

 **To install applications on the image builder**